It’s here: Taking PayPal in stores.

 PayPal also offers branded credit and debit cards.
 The cards, available in prepaid, debit, and credit, are Mastercards.

 - PayPal Extras Mastercard

 The PayPal Extras Mastercard is the consumer credit card available from PayPal.
-This is a fairly recent offering, and is designed to replace PayPal Smart Connect.
+This card was designed to replace PayPal Smart Connect.
 (You can only have one or the other, a PayPal Smart Connect account or a PayPal Extras Mastercard.)
 It’s issued by Synchrony Bank.

 - PayPal Prepaid Mastercard